What Are the Downsides of Dermaplaning?

 Weekly is too much for most people.
 Monthly is a common schedule that protects the skin barrier.

-How can Skin RRitualist’ssafe dermaplaning help reduce risks?
+How does careful dermaplaning help reduce risk?

 Experience Safe Dermaplaning